jamatlock/matlock-blog/src/posts/2021-04-28-on-the-move-with-sonos.md

 # Overall Thoughts

-I dream of getting another one and setting them up for stereo
+I dream of getting another one and setting them up for stereo.
+But literally doubling the cost probably doesn't double the joy I'll get.
+Especially if now I have to move around two (gasp!) speakers around and start having to think more about positioning for stereo sound.
+Being able to set it and forget makes too much sense.
+Again, simplicity.

+If you're already an owner of other SONOS devices, you're already onboard.
+If not, I'm guessing there are other solutions that will suffice at a lower cost.
+If you're considering a multi-room solution, the Move's appeal increases dramatically--especially if $400 is within your budget.
+If not, wait until Black Friday.